 If you are having throbbing tooth pain that comes and goes, it means that the nerve of the tooth is either infected or severely inflamed.
 That throbbing sensation is your body's way of sending you a signal that something unhealthy is going on with your tooth.

 The pain will come and go because it serves as a periodic reminder that you should have the tooth looked at.
 The pain will feel like a heartbeat that is pulsating.
 Do not ignore it just because it goes away sometimes.
+We can guarantee that it will come back and most times, it comes back fiercer than ever.

 What are the causes of throbbing tooth pain?